 CMMS vs. EAM: What’s the Difference?

-Computerized maintenance management systems (CMMS) and enterprise asset management (EAM) both optimize the maintenance of equipment and assets.
-The systems are so similar in functionality that many businesses are left wondering if they’re different at all.
+Computerized maintenance management systems (CMMS) and enterprise asset management (EAM) systems both optimize equipment and asset maintenance.
+The systems are so similar in functionality that many businesses wonder if they’re different at all.

-The short answer?
-Today, CMMS and EAM are almost the same thing.
-However, there’s one key difference: EAM software covers the entire asset lifecycle while CMMS is more limited asset maintenance management.
+The main difference is that EAM software covers the entire asset lifecycle, while CMMS is more limited to asset maintenance management.
 Learn more about these differences before implementing either of these at a business.

 Venn Diagram of EAM and CMMS